rubrikinc/fluent-plugin-throttle/README.md

 {"level": "error", "msg": "plugin test", "kubernetes": { "container_name": "random" } }
 ```

+Multiple groups can be specified using the fluentd config array syntax,
+e.g. `kubernetes.container_name,kubernetes.pod_name`, in which case each unique pair
+of key values are rate limited independently.

-If the group cannot be resolved, am anonymous group is used.
+If the group cannot be resolved, an anonymous (`nil`) group is used for rate limiting.

 #### group\_bucket\_period\_s